horeaporutiu/VSCodeTutorial/README.md

 # Use IBM Blockchain Platform extension in VSCode to develop a Smart Contract

-In tutorial, we will learn the process of using IBM Blockchain Platform's VSCode extension to  streamline the process of developing, testing, and deploying a smart contract.
+In this tutorial, we will learn the process of using IBM Blockchain Platform's VSCode extension to  streamline the process of developing, testing, and deploying a smart contract.
 Once you finish the tutorial, you will understand how to quickly develop, demo, and deploy your blockchain